 Flight Free UK Director Anna Hughes comments on the recent XR airport action

 Rob Wreglesworth, host of environmental podcast 'The Disruptive Environmentalist’ explains how we can become influences within our own social circles, and how signing the flight free pledge can kick-start those conversations

 Maria Ardley questions why we are so reluctant to face up to the reality of the climate crisis, and highlights the urgent need to take action

-A look at how teen climate activist Greta Thunberg who gained worldwide recognition through starting the ‘School Strike for climate’ is travelling across the Atlantic by yacht for the upcoming UN Climate Summits in North and South America.
+Teen climate activist Greta Thunberg gained worldwide recognition through starting the ‘School Strike for climate’, and is now travelling across the Atlantic by yacht for the upcoming UN Climate Summits in North and South America.

 In a raw and honest post, Ian Edwards expresses what needs to be done in the face of environmental collapse